lincolnauster/systemgmi/README.md

 configuration of systemd, and, as such, requires no configuration of its own outside of a TLS certificate and a few environment variables.

+## Goals & Scope
+Systemgmi should slot into any server environment with very little effort (or, ideally, no effort at all).
+If people are doing crazy things with this, it's built incorrectly.
+Working around its environment, systemgmi should never crash or error out at runtime (excluding pre-flight checks) and never exhibit unexpected behavior.
+Some environment variables and `systemctl enable` is all that should be required to have an instance of systemgmi in *any case*.

 ## Usage
 Enable/start the systemgmi service, giving it a TLS certificate in environment variables (see `--help` for which env vars exactly).
 If you navigate to your IP,